Chuhao-Li/resequence/README.md

 1. Edit conf.json

-2. Run by the pipeline using example files as input:
+2. Run the pipeline using example files as input:
 ``` bash
 cd /path/to/package_directory